History of Indian Institutes of Technology

-The Indian Institutes of Technology (IITs) are the premier autonomous public technical and research universities located across India.
+The Indian Institutes of Technology (IITs) are the premier autonomous public technical and research universities located across India, founded under the leadership of Jawaharlal Nehru.

 Pre-independence developments

 The concept of the IITs originated even before India gained independence in 1947.
 After the end of the Second World War and before India got independence, Sir Ardeshir Dalal from the Viceroy's Executive Council foresaw that the future prosperity of India would depend not so much on capital as on technology.
 He, therefore, proposed the setting up of the Council of Scientific and Industrial Research.
 To man those laboratories, he persuaded the US government to offer hundreds of doctoral fellowships under the Technology Cooperation Mission (TCM) program.
 However realizing that such steps can not help in the long run for the development of India after it gains independence, he conceptualized institutes that would train such work forces in the country itself.
 This is believed to be the first conceptualization of IITs.